kakwa/ldfl/README.md

 ## JSON Configuration

-The configuration file is a JSON file with two main sections: `settings` and `mappings`.
+The configuration file is a JSON file with two main sections: `settings` and `rules`.

 ### Settings